slavkoss/fwphp/readme.md

 2. In phpmyadmin page :
     1. create database z_blogcms , utf8mb4
     2. import in My SQL J:\\awww\\www\\z_DDL_and_other\\01_DDL_mysql_blog.sql
+         or in Oracle DB  J:\\awww\\www\\z_DDL_and_other\\01_DDL_oracle_blog.sql

 In J:\\awww\\www\\fwphp\\glomodul\\adrs\\ is **Adrs** module - first learning step beside Mnu module in J:\\awww\\www\\fwphp\\www\\.
 Adrs is not to simple example but is not enough to learn B12phpfw menu & CRUD code skeleton !
 Enough not to simple learning modules are Mnu, Mkd and Msg modules !
 Seems complicated but is not.

 >Most (all ?)
-PHP learning sources on internet and books (Nixon, Powers, Yank, Ullman...) seem simple, but are in my opinion good only for basic sintax and lead to wrong
+PHP learning sources on internet and books (Nixon, Powers, Yank, Ullman...) seem simple, but are in my opinion good only for basic sintax and lead to wrong coding of
 >menu & CRUD code skeleton, so are more complicated than B12phpfw !
 It is one of life paradoxes : "illusion, semblance of appearance".
+>**Any systematic work is (at first) very difficult**.
+For example, high officials do not work systematically.
+The proof is incompatible SW tools, world crises (robbery of savings by inflation, printing money), crimes of inhuman predators like Hitler, Milošević, Putin, some religious high officials and their "brainwashed" believers (kill dissenters, mask women, ban their education and some other rights, for example abortion because of the imbecile idea that the fetus should be preserved at the cost of killing both the mother and the child through poverty - let them support the unwanted child and no one will ask for an abortion).
+In an orderly, non-anarchic society of educated people, such non-humans would not come to power.
+Voters do not recognize high officials who work unsystematic, i.e. they are not aware that **by not going to the polls or by electing always the same incompetent / liars / thieves** they are working against themselves, i.e. through ignorance / stupidity they fall prey to intense brainwashing by propagandists and commit a kind of suicide.
+Vote for someone else so that we don't always get squeezed by the same mafia octopuses of incompetent / lying / thieving high officials.

-**We must look at the whole - all (main) code  functions**, but PHP learning sources are more self-advertisement to earn money, not to teach all (main) code functions. **I wish Microsoft and others would teach (eg Blazor)  the way I do here**.
-Who can understand many megabytes of unexplained includes ?
-If something goes wrong seek error in many megabytes code ?
-For me it is child play, to complicated like Oracle Forms after last client-server version 6i.
-Instalation, calling form and maintain servers is (unexplained) science.
-Call form after 6i Oracle replaces every 2-3 years with incompatible ones (problem: huge Java central library !).
-Microsoft development tools are like Oracle`s incompatible and some abandoned.
+**We have to look at the whole - all the (main) functions of the code**, but PHP learning resources are more self-advertising to make money, not teaching all the (main) functions of the code. **I wish Microsoft Oracle, PHP "experts - ha,ha" and others would teach (eg Blazor) the way I teach PHP here**.
+Who can understand many megabytes of inexplicable inclusions?
+If something goes wrong look for an error in many megabytes of code?
+It's child's play for me, as complicated as Oracle Forms after the last client-server version of 6i.
+Installing, calling and maintaining servers is an (inexplicable) science.
+The post-6i call pattern is replaced by Oracle every few years with an incompatible one (problem: huge Java core library!).
+Microsoft's development tools, like Oracle's, are incompatible and some have been abandoned like Oracle Forms 6i.

-**Mnu** - menu module in  /fwphp/www  folder
+**mnu** - menu module in  /fwphp/www  folder

-**Mkd** - Markdown content management module in  /fwphp/glomodul/mkd folder
+**mkd** - Markdown content management module in  /fwphp/glomodul/mkd folder

-**Msg** - CRUD msg-blog module in  /fwphp/glomodul/blog, ...user, ...post_category, ...post, ...post_comment (all in glomodul dir).
+**msg** - CRUD msg-blog module in  /fwphp/glomodul/blog, ...user, ...post_category, ...post, ...post_comment (all in glomodul dir).

-## First learning step : adrs module
+## First learning step : adrs module - URL-s of Youtube videos or of ...
-Currently 2023.01.15, B12phpfw version 10.0.0.0 "Same module db adapter for any shared db adapter" (10=main.0=DDL.0=DML.0=error) :
+Currently 2023.01.15, B12phpfw version 10.0.0.0 "Same module db adapter for any shared db adapter".
+10.0.0.0 means :
+1. 10=main version incopatibile with previous version
+2. 0=DDL changed corresponding functions are incopatibile with previous version
+3. 0=DML changed corresponding functions are different than in previous version (improved)
+4. 0=error correct copatibile with previous version

-Only the addrs module works on Mysql or Oracle 11g DB (not all functionalities, but enough to clearly see everything important).
+January 2023 : only the adrs module works on Mysql or Oracle (11g) DB (not all functionalities, but enough to clearly see everything important).
 It's not hard to update the whole addrs module and msg module to version 10, but it takes a **lot of time, so I'm not in a hurry** because I think **I've achieved** the goal of the menu and CRUD skeleton code B12phpfw .
 A lot of time in the previous sentence means that SW tools as well as user applications require a lot of time for finishing if we change something.
 The best example of how to avoid this is shared (global) code eg "Same module db adapter for any shared db adapter".

 The goal of B12phpfw PHP SW tool is, based on over twenty years of work with Oracle Forms 6i, to make tool for *.php websites with the logic like Oracle Forms 6i.